 They completely opened my eyes, spoke the truth and I got myself a reality check after the other.
 I truly felt for the first time ever that I couldn’t continue with my unhealthy eating habits because I finally understood what I was actually feeding myself.
 And I got really put off.

-Like I have mentioned in the post about Olesya Malinskaya’s eating habits, if you really want to change your health, you need to do a lifestyle change just the way she did.
+If you really want to change your health, you need to do a lifestyle change.
 And to actually feel the motivation for making a lifestyle change, you need to educate yourself with true facts.
 You need to watch some documentaries that will explain things you should be aware of.
 I can guarantee after watching a few you will get second thoughts of what it is you are actually doing to your body.

 Here are the most popular documentaries about food, health and the environment.
 Watch and get inspired to change your life once and for all.